Suspect in slaying of U.S. Marines made 2014 trip to Mideast

 "We are exploring all travel that he has done and we have asked our intelligence partners throughout the world to provide us with any information they may have," Ed Reinhold, FBI special agent in charge, said during a news conference.

-But the Federal Bureau of Investigation said Friday it had no indication that the attack was linked to that group.
+But the FBI said Friday it had "no indication" so far that the attack was linked to that group.

 'A HAPPY HOME'

-Abdulazeez sprayed gunfire at a joint military recruiting center in a strip mall, riddling the glass facade with bullet holes, then drove to a Naval Reserve Center about 6 miles (10 km) away, where he killed the Marines before he himself was shot dead.
+Abdulazeez sprayed gunfire at a joint military recruiting centre in a strip mall, riddling the glass facade with bullet holes, then drove to a Naval Reserve Centre about 6 miles (10 km) away, where he killed the Marines before he himself was shot dead.
 Three other people were injured.

 He wore a vest that law enforcement officials said may have been used to hold extra ammunition and had two long guns and a handgun.